 Water Engineering Project

-Provides a practical introduction to investigation and design techniques in water engineering.
+This course provides a practical introduction to investigation and design techniques in water engineering.
 The emphasis is on a realistic problem requiring investigation of several options in a multi-objective context and conceptual design.
 The problem is set by a practicing engineer.

 Investigation of a range of water engineering options in a multi-objective context; hydrologic analysis; conceptual hydraulic/water resources design.

 Content covered in course CIVL4450 Water Engineering.

 Face to Face On Campus 4 hour(s) per Week for 7 Weeks

-Face to Face On Campus 3 hour(s) per Week for 6 weeks
+Face to Face On Campus 3 hour(s) per Week for 6 Weeks